Tips for Traveling with Pets

 You can even consider microchipping your pet.
 It is a safe form of identification.
 It is mainly beneficial in case your pet escapes free from his/her collar.
 If your buddy is already microchipped, confirm that all the details are right and up-to-date.

-The vet will also offer a ‘Health Certificate’ This document is mainly essential for international travel.
+The vet will also offer a ‘Health Certificate’, which is a document that is essential for international travel.
 You can show it at the checking time when entering a new state and/or country.
 In a few cases, you need a notary stamp on the certificate, and it must be vetted by a USDA-accredited veterinarian.

 Carrying an animal with you does not mean they can escape all the paperwork.
 Most airlines also require your pet’s current health certificates and special documentation such as an Official Health Certificate, Certificate of Veterinary Inspection, or proof of rabies vaccines.
 So make sure that all shots are up to date.
 If you plan on traveling with your little buddy on a regular basis within Europe, it’s worth getting an EU Pet Passport.